pschaeflein/vscode-spsd-schema/README.md

 Files with the suffix `.sitescript.json` are associated with local, enhanced schema file ({extensionPath}/sharepoint.sitescript.json)

 The file at `config\serve.json` is associated with local, enhanced schema file ({extensionPath}/serve.schema.json)

+## Telemetry

+This extension uses the VS Code configuration and code for recording anonymous telemetry.
+This can be disabled following the instructions here: https://code.visualstudio.com/docs/getstarted/telemetry